KTH/devops-course/contributions/demo/johvh-davidjo2/README.md

 ## Details

-We will implement a CI/CD pipeline for a small application using Docker.
-The application will be a minimal python webserver hosted on DigitalOcean.
-The pipeline will use Github actions to set up an environment, build the app, test it and, if successfull, deploy it.

-The demo itself will show the pipeline in action as a change is pushed to the production branch.
-This includes showing the website before and after the change, ensuring that everything worked correctly.

-The motivation behind the demo is to learn more about containerization and explore Github actions which has been released relatively recently.
+We have implemented a CI/CD pipeline for a small website using Docker and Github actions.
+The demonstrations describes and shows how the pipeline works in action.

+The demo shows how the CI/CD pipeline handles the two following scenarions:
+- When a pull request is made to the master branch.
+- When a push is made to master.

+Lastly, we provide the viewers with a take-home message.
+The repository is also available on Github so that the viewer can fork it if they want to experiment with the pipeline.